 The health insurance industry has undergone many regulatory changes in the past several years, some of which have forced companies to have to change their health plans and pay substantially higher premiums.
-To help companies struggling with such changes, the Southern Ohio Chamber Alliance (SOCA) has created a new health insurance program called the SOCA Benefit Plan (SOCA BP).
+To help companies struggling with such changes, the Southern Ohio Chamber Alliance (SOCA) has created the SOCA Benefit Plan (SOCA BP).
 The SOCA BP is a self-funded multiple employer welfare arrangement (MEWA) designed specifically for Chamber of Commerce members.
 The SOCA BP presents an innovative alternative to the Affordable Care Act (ACA).

 The Southern Ohio Chamber Alliance has chosen Anthem Blue Cross and Blue Shield’s top (“Champion” and “Elite”) brokers to bring this new health plan to market.
 Our member companies can expect the highest quality of service and dedication while receiving valuable advice on a wide variety of comprehensive insurance products designed to meet the needs of Chamber of Commerce members.